 Balloon kyphoplasty, vertebroplasty and vertebral body augmentation are minimally invasive surgical procedures used to treat painful Vertebral Compression Fractures (VCF).
 These procedures help to quickly reduce severe pain, stabilize the VCF and restore lost height and/or shape of the broken vertebral body.

-Osteoporosis is a disease that gradually weakens bones and increases the risk for fractures (eg, spine, wrist, hip).
-Osteoporosis and osteopenia affects an estimated 54 million Americans, according to the National Osteoporosis Foundation.1 Left untreated, osteoporosis can progress silently and painlessly until a bone breaks.
+A VCF is a type of spinal fracture that can be caused by osteoporosis; a metabolic disease that gradually weakens bone density and increases the risk for fractures in the spine, wrist and hip.
+Osteoporosis and osteopenia affect an estimated 54 million Americans, according to the National Osteoporosis Foundation.1 Left untreated, osteoporosis can progress silently and painlessly until bone fractures.

 How is Kyphoplasty Performed?